kineticadb/charts/docs/Monitoring/metrics.md

+---
+hide:
+  - navigation
+tags:
+  - Operations
+  - Monitoring
+---
-# :simple-prometheus: MetricsCollection & Display
+# :simple-prometheus: Metrics Collection & Display

 It is possible to forward/server the Kinetica on Kubernetes metrics via an OpenTelemetry [OTEL] collector.

-By default an OpenTeleletry Collector is deployed in the `kinetica-system` namespace as part of the Helm install of the the kinetica-operators Helm chart along with a Kubernetes ConfigMap to configure this collector.
+By default an OpenTelemetry Collector is deployed in the `kinetica-system` namespace as part of the Helm install of the the kinetica-operators Helm chart along with a Kubernetes ConfigMap to configure this collector.
 The ConfigMap is in the `kinetica-system` namespace and is called `otel-collector-conf`.

+!!! note "Detailed `otel-collector-conf` setup"
+    For more details on the Kinetica installed OTEL Collector please see [here](../Operations/otel.md).

 There are many supported mechanisms to expose the metrics here are a few possibilities: -